-I am a professional textile artist specializing in Appliqué and free motion stitching.
-In order to create a unique colour palette, I print and dye my own fabrics and then use these to create the landscapes and coastal scenes recorded in my sketchbook.
+I am a professional textile artist specializing in Appliqué and Free Motion machine stitching.
+In order to create a unique colour palette, I hand dye my own fabrics and then use these to create the landscapes and coastal scenes recorded in my sketchbook.

-I often incorporate found objects and recycled or vintage fabrics in my work - they add meaning to the story the work is telling.
+I often incorporate recycled or vintage fabrics in my work - they add meaning to the story the work is telling.

 I love being so close to the Northumbrian coast and countryside and I especially like taking time out for tea and cake!

 Do you find that certain pllaces make your heart sing?
 I had that sensation this morning when I found a beautiful wildflower meadow.
 It wasn’t lost!
 I’d just never heard of it before.
 In the UK the Wildlife Trust is holding a *30DaysWild event this June.
 I’ve been taking part – feeding my love of nature again !
 I was so enjoying it that I’ve joined my local Wildlife Trust and now I have information about the location of lots of pockets of nature close to where I live, in the city of Newcastle upon Tyne.